tinymce/tinymce-docs/plugins/a11ychecker.md

 ### D4U - Unordered list structure

 **Rule description:** This rule checks that a `ul` element is used for unordered lists.
-Do not use paragraphs beginning with `*` or `-` or some similar character instead of an actual `ol` element containing `li` items.
+Do not use paragraphs beginning with `*` or `-` or some similar character instead of an `ol` element containing `li` items.
 This is to simplify navigation and parsing of the content for users of assistive technologies.

 #### {{pluginname}} rule details - D4U